 Business analyst David Coleman has been following the evolution of collaboration for 30 years and shares that, sadly, not much progress has happened during that time.
 Sure, Coleman admits, there’s been a notable uptick in people talking about team collaboration as a business topic.
 CEOs have come to understand the importance of carving out a place where successful teamwork takes place.
-And just about every business publication, whether online or in print, has churned out no shortage of articles about how to get teams to work together more successfully.
-But changes in the way that companies are structured, and that healthy team dynamics are created, haven’t been speedy in coming.
+Just about every business publication, whether online or in print, has churned out no shortage of articles about how to get teams to work together more successfully.
+Changes in the way that companies are structured, and healthy team dynamics are created, haven’t been speedy in coming.
+So how can you foster increased team collaboration?

 1) Focus on Relationships.